Tola-lemma/employee_management_system_ems_frontend/README.md

   - **Request Leave:** Employees can submit leave requests, which will be reviewed by their manager or admin.
   - **View Their Performance:** Employees can view their performance records and feedback provided by their managers.
   - **View Push Notifications:** Employees can read any notifications sent to them by the admin or manager.
-  - **Complete Tasks:** Employees will be assigned tasks and will be required to complete them (this feature is coming soon).
+  - **Complete Tasks:** Employees will be assigned tasks and will be required to complete them.

   **Key Functions:**
   - **Request Leave:** Employees can apply for leave through the system, which will be reviewed by their manager.